Plombo/showmiiwads/ShowMiiWads/Readme.txt

 -----------------------------------------------------------------------------------------
 Changelog:

+Version 1.4
+	- MIOS will now show up as MIOS instead of IOS257 (BC will show up as BC)
+	- If you delete the System Menu, you will now be asked to keep the settings (data folder)
+	- Fixed a bug when changing the channel title
+	- Added support for korean channle titles (reading and writing)
+	- Updated french translation (thanks Cyan)
+	- Added simplified Chinese translation (thanks kavidwf)

 Version 1.3b
 	- Fixed reading and writing of japanese characters (this time really!)
 	- Added Portable Mode (for varying driveletters)